subhande/system-design/distributed-id-generator/README.md

 <img src="image-1.png" alt="Alt Text" width="500">

-## Report: MySQL LIMIT OFFSET vs Cursor-Based Pagination
+## MySQL LIMIT OFFSET vs Cursor-Based Pagination

 ### Overview
-This report compares the performance of two pagination techniques in MySQL: **LIMIT OFFSET Pagination** and **Cursor-Based Pagination**, using a dataset of 6,000,000 rows.
+This experiment compares the performance of two pagination techniques in MySQL: **LIMIT OFFSET Pagination** and **Cursor-Based Pagination**, using a dataset of 6,000,000 rows.
 The test utilizes an auto-increment or monotonically increasing ID for efficient retrieval in Cursor-Based Pagination.

 ---